ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ```

 ## configuration of gspread for "python summary.py sheetupdate"
-For updating the Google Spreadsheet, summary.py is using the package gspread.
+For updating the Google Spreadsheet, summary.py and dailystats.py are using the package gspread.
 For Authentication with Google Spreadsheet you have to configure authentication for gspread.
 This [authentication configuration is described here](https://docs.gspread.org/en/latest/oauth2.html)
-The summary.py script uses access to the Google spreadsheets on behalf of a bot account using Service Account.
+The summary.py and dailystats.py script uses access to the Google spreadsheets on behalf of a bot account using Service Account.
 Follow the steps in this link above, here is the summary of these steps:
 - Enable API Access for a Project
 - - Head to [Google Developers Console](https://console.developers.google.com/) and create a new project (or select the one you already have).